What Peace Prize says about freedom in Russia, Philippines

 “In 2016, it was really, really laughable.
 And I thought, ‘Oh, doesn’t matter.’
 I laughed,” Ressa said in a 2020 interview, recalling her disbelief that the president would make good on his lethal threats in a country where democracy and human rights had been restored.

-Any hint of humor evaporated when she became a target. well.
-She was arrested and held for a night, prosecuted in a series of criminal cases and convicted of libel and tax evasion last year.
-She remains free on bail while the cases are on appeal, but faces up to six years in prison.
+Any hint of humor evaporated when she became a target.
+She was arrested and held for a night, prosecuted in a series of criminal cases, including tax evasion, and convicted of libel.
+She remains free on bail while the libel case is on appeal, but faces up to six years in prison.

 “The Philippine government filed 10 arrest warrants against me.
 In the last year, the government has prevented my travel four times, including when my mother was diagnosed with cancer and I needed to go to see my aging parents,” Ressa said in a Zoom interview after she won the Nobel Peace Prize.

-Note: This story has been corrected to show that Ressa was convicted of libel, not tax evasion.